Ckath/sstat/README.md

+> if you keep taping a product back together, are you left with anything other than tape in the end?
+>
+> -Ckat

 a simple personal status provider for bars similar to the one in dwm that just take a string of text either through stdin or xroot window title, started as a fork of an old [slstatus ](https://github.com/drkhsh/slstatus) most of the codebase has been rewritten since.

 ## info functions and features